 German Reading Society Building.
-Once located on the corner property at 200 Fourth Street East, the German Reading Society housed the first library in Carver, and the first in Carver County.
-The building that housed the library and society was a small one-story frame building with a false front.
-The building fronted very near the street, like many of Carver's oldest structures, and housed not only German reading materials, but reading matter in Swedish, English, and other languages.
-The building survived at its first location until about 1940 when it was relocated to the south side of the 100 block of Third Street West in Carver.
-In its later years it was used for religious and Bible study classes by St. Nicholas Catholic Church an Trinity Lutheran Church, and for Girl Scout and Boy Scout meetings.
+Once located in the northeast corner of Fourth Street East and Oak Street, at what is today 200 Fourth Street East, the German Reading Society housed the first library in Carver, and the first in Carver County.
+The building that housed the library and society was a small one-story frame building with a false front and lap siding.
+The building fronted very near the street, like many of Carver's oldest structures, and housed not only German reading materials, but reading matter in Swedish, English, and many other languages.
+The building was later covered in a faux brick shingled siding and survived at its original location until about 1940 when it was purchased by St. Nicholas Church and moved to the south side of the 100 block of Third Street West in Carver.
+In its later years it was used there for religious and Bible study classes by St. Nicholas Catholic Church and Trinity Lutheran Church, and for Girl Scout and Boy Scout meetings before it was finally torn down.